siyuanqian3399-cpu/cloud-cover-classification-ai4eo/README.md

 # cloud-cover-classification-ai4eo
 The classification of cloud
 ## Project Overview
-Clouds represent one of the most significant sources of uncertainty in optical satellite imagery.
-Because clouds block the view of the Earth's surface, they reduce the usability and reliability of Earth Observation (EO) data.
-This limitation affects a wide range of applications, including land cover classification, vegetation monitoring, climate analysis, and disaster response such as flood detection.
+This project focuses on cloud cover classification using Sentinel-2 satellite imagery.
+The objective is to identify cloud-covered pixels by analysing spectral information from selected bands and applying a machine learning model.

+The workflow includes data preprocessing, feature extraction, model training, and the generation of a cloud mask.
+The final output is a classification map distinguishing cloud and non-cloud regions.
+## Motivation
+Optical satellite imagery, such as data from the Sentinel-2 mission, plays a key role in Earth Observation (EO) by providing high-resolution information about the Earth's surface.
+These data are widely used in applications such as land cover mapping, vegetation monitoring, environmental assessment, and disaster management.

+However, one of the main limitations of optical imagery is the presence of clouds.
+Clouds can partially or completely obscure the surface, leading to missing or unreliable information.
+As a result, many EO applications require an effective cloud detection step before further analysis can be performed.

+Traditional approaches to cloud detection often rely on simple thresholding techniques based on spectral properties.
+While these methods are computationally efficient, they may struggle in complex scenarios, such as thin clouds or bright surfaces.

-Accurate cloud detection is therefore a critical preprocessing step in satellite image analysis.
-Without effective cloud masking, downstream models may produce incorrect or misleading results.
-While recent advances in deep learning (e.g., convolutional neural networks) have achieved high performance in cloud detection tasks, these methods often require large labelled datasets and substantial computational resources.
+Recent advances in artificial intelligence, particularly machine learning and deep learning, have improved cloud detection performance.
+However, these methods often require large labelled datasets and significant computational resources.

-In this project, we aim to develop a simple, interpretable, and computationally efficient approach for detecting cloud-covered pixels in Sentinel-2 imagery.
-By using spectral features derived from key bands (Blue, Green, Red, and Near Infrared) and applying a classical machine learning model such as Random Forest, we seek to provide a lightweight alternative to more complex approaches.
+This project is motivated by the need for a balanced approach: developing a method that is both effective and computationally efficient.
+By using spectral features and a classical machine learning model, this work aims to provide a practical solution that can be applied in real-world EO workflows with lower environmental cost.